-The school are under no obligation to contact the DPO if they wish to fulfil a request themselves.
+The school are under no obligation to contact the DPO and can fulfil a request themselves.
 If this is case, then the DPO will have no input in the SAR process.
 If the school choose to carry out a request independently of the DPO, they are still able to contact the DPO for advice should this be required.
 Any advice given should be logged for future reference.

-However, if the school as the data controller inform the DPO and request full assistance then they will be expected to follow the process and timescales set by the DPO.
-Failure to so could mean that timescales are missed, and the school could become subject of an investigation by the ICO.
+Under the SLA the school have with the DPO there is no requirement for the DPO to carry out anything other than advice regarding a SAR.
+However, if the school as the data controller inform the DPO and do request full assistance then they will be expected to follow the process and timescales set by the DPO, which means they should inform the DPO immediately when they receive a request.
+Failure to do so could mean that timescales are missed, and the school could become subject of an investigation by the ICO.
 This process will inform the school of what is required, in what format and by when.
 Once the DPO receives the data from the school, then an assessment will be carried out and the school will be informed of any issues.

 The DPO will endeavour to complete the SAR on behalf of the school.
 This may require assistance from the school when necessary.
 This may include answering questions or assisting in the completion of the request if there are large quantities of data involved.
+The school should always check the data they receive back from the DPO and should be satisfied.